 DUI laws are not limited to alcohol, it is also illegal to drive when safe driving is impaired by any controlled substance.

 There are a variety of levels and penalties for driving under the influence.
 Charges can range from an ungraded misdemeanor to a felony of the third degree.
-Penalties can include jail time, fines, license suspension, classes and drug and alcohol assessment.
+Penalties can include jail time, fines, license suspension, classes, and drug and alcohol assessment.

 - Diversionary programs and levels of offenses

 A summary offense is the lowest level of criminal offense in Pennsylvania.
-Unless a person is arrested and booked (fingerprints and mugshots are taken), a summary offense does not appear on the individual's Pennsylvania State Police Criminal History.
+Unless a person is arrested and booked (fingerprints and mugshots are taken), a summary offense does not appear on the individual's Pennsylvania State Police criminal history.
 Pennsylvania employers are not permitted to consider summary offenses when making adverse hiring decisions.
 Summary offenses can carry jail time of up to 90 days.
 If the Judge is considering jail time or if there is mandatory jail time, the court must send notice to the defendant before the hearing date and allow the defendant to obtain an attorney (or have an attorney appointed if unable to afford one).

 A misdemeanor offense is more serious than a summary offense, but less than a felony.
 Within misdemeanors, there are also levels, with the lowest being ungraded misdemeanors and the highest being first degree misdemeanors.
 Misdemeanor and felony offenses appear on an individual's Pennsylvania State Police Criminal History if the person is fingerprinted.

 The courts will sometimes offer a diversionary program for a first offense.
 For summary offenses, the availability and conditions of a diversionary program is up to the local Magisterial District Judge in the jurisdiction where the crime occurred.
-There are three different Magisterial District Judges who serve various parts of campus and the immediately surrounding community, and all have slightly different programs and qualification requirements.
+There are three different Magisterial District Judges who serve various parts of the University Park campus and the immediately surrounding community, and all have slightly different programs and qualification requirements.
 There are three other Magisterial District Judges in Centre County, but their jurisdiction covers areas further away from campus.

 No legal advice is provided on this website.
 Every case is different.
 For advice about your specific situation, please complete our intake form to request an appointment with an attorney.